 There are 15 formally recognised Community Associations across our district who actively represent and advocate for the needs and interests of their local communities.

 These groups each receive an annual community grant of $5,000 for operational support and project seed funding.
-If they want to apply for additional project funding, they can complete an application for the Community Fund 2024-2027.
+If they want to apply for additional project funding, they were able to complete an application for the Community Fund 2024-2027.

 Previous Fund Recipients